• Skip to primary navigation

 En Español Recipe ↆ Video ↆ

-Suspiritos or merenguitos (meringue kisses) are one of the simplest desserts in our cuisine; they are very inexpensive and can be quite a fancy treat for your parties.
+Suspiritos or merenguitos (meringue kisses) are one of the simplest desserts in our cuisine; these are very inexpensive and can be quite a fancy treat for your parties.
 And there are so many ways it can be presented: with just one batch, you can make an entire array of options.

-By Clara Gonzalez - Reviewed: Jan 12, 2024.
+By Clara Gonzalez - Reviewed: Apr 21, 2026.
 Original: Aug 29, 2013

 JUMP TO: show ↓